alex-rk86/redmine-jira-import/README.md

 * [MariaDB] v10.3

 ### Configuration
-Plese review docummented config/config.yml.default file
+Plese review the docummented config/config.yml.default file.

 ## How to
 Obviously, you will need fresh working Redmine instance.
 (You can check my docker - https://gitlab.rk86.com/alex/redmine-docker)

 Add new statuses, trackers you want to map and import from Jira.
 Set new trackers as default for new projects in Administration / Settings / Projects

 Add new custom text fields you want to map an import from Jira.
 It is safer to enable them for all trackers.

-If you need cross-project relations - enable 'Allow cross-project issue relations' in Administration / Settings / Issue tracking.
+If you need cross-project relations - enable 'Allow cross-project issue relations'.
+in Administration / Settings / Issue tracking.

 Enable Redmine REST web service in Administration / Settings/ API.

 As default Redmine has limit to maximum returned records for REST as 100.
 It could be the issue and we need temporarely remove this limitation.

-In case of my docker (adjust it for your case, should be similar):
+In case of my docker used:

 ```
 docker exec -it `docker ps | grep 'alex-redmine:01' | awk '{ print $1 }'` /bin/bash